-Whether you're new to soap making or a seasoned vet, why use artificial ingredients to color your all-natural home made soap?
-Check out these easy to use natural ingredients that will give your soap the beautiful colors...
+Why use artificial ingredients to color your all-natural homemade soap?
+Check out these easy-to-use natural ingredients that will give your soap the beautiful colors you're looking for!

 What's so great about working with horses?
-An article about utilizing the horse as a source of power, based on my personal experiences using them to perform farm labor and other tasks.
+Learn about utilizing the horse as a source of power, based on my personal farming experiences using them to perform agricultural labor and other tasks.

-Learn how to make simple, natural, authentic soap at home, using ingredients that you probably already have in your kitchen.
-Soap making does not have to be a costly hobby - in fact, you may find that it's ultimately...
+Learn how to make simple, natural, authentic soap at home using ingredients that you probably already have in your kitchen.
+Soap making does not have to be a costly hobby—in fact, you may find that it's ultimately cheaper than buying soap!

 Who doesn't love oak trees?
 They're big, beautiful, useful, and can live for hundreds of years.
-Here's a list of some, with pictures of bark and leaf descriptions to aid in identification.
+Here's a list of some common oak species in the US with detailed descriptions and photos of bark and leaves to aid in identification.
 Happy oak hunting!

-If you want to try your hand at soap making, this is a very simple, easy to use recipe with only three ingredients: Lard, lye, and water.
+If you want to try soap making, this is a very simple, easy-to-use cold process recipe with only three ingredients: lard, lye, and water.

 A simple recipe for fermenting apple cider.